opsdis/monitor-exporter/README.md

     monitor_self_check_by_snmp_disk_usage_v3_bytes{hostname="monitor", service="Disk usage /", disk="/_used"} 48356130816.0

-If we did not make this translation, we would get the following:
+If we did not make this transformation, we would get the following:

     monitor_self_check_by_snmp_disk_usage_v3_slash_used_bytes{hostname="monitor", service="Disk usage /"} 48356130816.0

- Which is not so good since we get specific metric name from the perfname.
+ Which is bad since we get specific metric name from the perfname.

 > Please be aware of naming conventions for perfname and services, especially when they include a name depending on
 > what is checked like a mountpoint or disk name.